One Minute (XXXTentacion song): Reception

 Controversy arose from West's lyrics: "Now your name is tainted, by the claims they paintin'/The defendant is guilty, no one blames the plaintiff", since they were viewed as victim blaming referring to XXXTentacion's charges of domestic abuse, which were dismissed after he was murdered.
 A source close to West reported to Billboard that he: "is not defending XXX or referencing anyone in particular".
 Throughout West's verse, he raps about the court of public opinion.

 Music

 "One Minute" is described as "nu-metal track" by Vulture and a rap-rock frenzy by Pitchfork, as well as a "post-punk screamo frenzy" by HotNewHipHop.
+Loudwire compared the song's riff to Rage Against the Machine.

 Music video

 The music video was released on December 7, 2018, as the first video for a song from Skins, but later removed from Vimeo.
 It uses raunchy animations to show large-busted women, aggressive scenes of violence, and depictions of the angsty lyrical content.
 JJ Villard provided the explicit animation for the music video.
 It was shown at the Skins Release Party when Kanye made his surprise appearance.